 At the same time, most English majors actually work in fields you might not automatically associate with English.
 The U.S. Census Bureau’s American Community Survey finds that only a little over a fifth of English majors go into education (including middle and high school, college, and libraries), while another almost fifth go into various sorts of management (including CEOs and legislators), a significant portion go into law, and still others go into media, computers, sales, finance, and even science.
 Some English majors become physicians, while others become police officers.
 The list goes on.
 (For a complete breakdown of the categories of work English majors go into, check out this interactive chart.)

 Respondents to my survey work in a wide range of areas.
 I’m giving you the whole long list here just to show how adaptable an English major can be: teaching, religious ministry, library, law, para-law, journalism, communications, antiques, technology, editing, publishing, freelance writing, copywriting, technical writing, ghost writing, grant writing, copyediting, proofreading, marketing, advertising, public relations, stay-at-home parenting, politics, business management, project management, corporate training, film, video, insurance, entrepreneurship, nonprofit directing, speech pathology, student services, clerical work, pharmaceuticals, college advising, college administration, youth counseling, camp administration, engineering, jewelry retail, sports retail, cosmetics export, radio, ballet, county government, clerking, construction, carpet cleaning, horse grooming and training, graphic design, student affairs, programming, fine art painting, sexual violence prevention education, photography, mortgage, military, web development, bookstore, music, investment bank marketing, operations director, telemarketing, fundraising, planning and guiding regional and historical tours, directing product development, engineering, and oil and gas inspection.
 Respondents also included English majors working as an administrative assistant, a CFO, a CEO, and a single individual—Wade Elliot, an English major who graduated from the University of Massachusetts in 2000—working as a “Singer/Songwriter, Contractor, Distiller, Film Producer, Business owner.”
+(Edit: I stopped adding items to this list even though more people have responded to the survey.
+But you get the gist!)

 In sum, the idea that English majors can’t find personally and financially meaningful work is simply bunk.
 It is no surprise, then, that when Sheryl I. Fontaine and Stephen J. Mexal got in touch with as many English majors as they could who had ever graduated from the English program at California State University, Fullerton, they found the former students were, overwhelmingly, not only gainfully employed but also grateful for what they had learned in their English degrees.